-For non-baseball fans, baseball often seems like a maze which you cannot navigate without a guide.
+For non-baseball fans, baseball often seems like a maze that you cannot navigate without a guide – just like the Campeonbet doesn’t mean anything to someone who doesn’t like to bet.
 Having a personal guide just to watch a sport would probably be taking it too far, yet for some sports, like baseball, some terms are definitely not for the faint of heart.
 In order to avoid that, and to better understand baseball, here is a simple and small glossary of the necessary baseball terms you will likely hear in a game.

 There are four bases in the game, the home plate, base 1, base 2 and base 3.
 All of them are important, as they are often used for scoring points for both the batting team and the fielding team.
 The batter stands on the home plate and hopes to hit the ball hard enough so that they can do a home run, or run over all three bases to get back to the home plate.
 They can also run to base 1 or 2 and stay there to earn a point.

 The infield is the inner part of the playing field, where most of the players are located.
 Only three players are on the outfield.
 The bases are located there, and most of the action takes place on the infield.

 This is a small mound in the middle of the field, between all the four bases, where the pitcher stands and throws the ball at the batter.

 These two rectangles are on both sides of the home plate.
 The batter must keep their feet in the boxes’ areas when before hitting the ball.
 Stepping out would be called out.